smartheim/wifi-captive-rs/readme.md

 ## Development, Get Involved

 PRs are welcome.
 A PR is expected to be under the same license as the crate itself.
-This crate is using rusts async / await support (since Rust 1.39).
+This crate is using rusts async / await support (since Rust 1.39) via the Tokio executor.
-Tokio 0.2 and futures 0.3 are used.

 The UI is html, css based on pure-css and vanilla javascript ES9.

 There is not yet a full integration test.
 IMO a good one would fake network manager responses which requires a dbus service.
-The dbus crate is currently (as of Nov 2019) restructuring how dbus services are written.
+The dbus crate is currently (as of Dec 2019) restructuring how dbus services are written.

 Because system ports are tedious to work with during development, you can use the helper program *set_net_cap* in `scripts`.